opencurriculai/data_science_curriculum/docs/curriculum.md

 !!! tip "Tips"

     - Learn how to create experiment management scripts, unit tests, labelling, linting scripts, continuous integration/continuous development with CircleCI, model versioning, Docker and web deployment with the Full Stack Deep Learning course.
-The labs walk you through how to build a fully fledged hand writting text recognizer using Pytorch.
+The labs walk you through how to build a fully fledged hand writing text recognizer using Pytorch.
     - Design an ML production system end-to-end with Deeplearning.ai's Machine Learning Engineering for Production (MLOps) specialization.
     - Read Goku Mohandas' [Made With ML](https://madewithml.com/#mlops), a course on deploying machine learning models in an automated, reproducible, and auditable manner.
     - Complement this course with Andriy's amazing Machine Learning Engineering book that will teach you about the whole life cycle of a machine learning project.